 credit to your student account.

 If your financial aid credits exceed your billed costs, you may request a refund of the credit balance to cover your living and other expenses.
-You can request a refund check from the Student Accounts Office, located at 31 Garland Hall, or complete an on-line refund request at http://jhu.edu/~studacct.
-Allow at least 70 days to receive your check.
+The Student Accounts Office handles the refund process.

 If You Reduce Your Courseload